cdl-geneseo/geneseo-dictionary/R/Run-and-cover.md

 # Run and cover

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Run and cover

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (n.)
 When an undesirable girl or boy comes to you in a bar, a friend comes over and offers to buy you a shot, thus you escape from the situation. &quot;If your ex-girlfriend walks in, Ill do the run and cover for you.&quot; Source: Dictionary of Geneseo English 2001.
 Obsolete 2006.
 Dinki.